 Avoid drinking anything purple or red, as it can be mistaken for blood during the procedure.

 You may be advised not to eat or drink anything at all after midnight the night before the exam.

 Once the colonoscopy is over, you need to make sure you replenish your stores of electrolytes and fluids, as the procedure is quite dehydrating.

-Along with plenty of liquids, your doctor will probably recommend that you have some fluid-based foods, and may suggest a soft, low residue diet.
+Along with having plenty of fluids, your doctor will probably recommend that you have some fluid-based foods, and may suggest a soft, low-residue diet.
 This will include dairy and foods low in fiber because they are easy to digest and therefore gentle on your colon.

 Try to keep meals light and frequent, rather than eating a lot in one go.